kevindesai777/postcard_collection/readme.md

+##Website Info

+An easily searchable version of my postcard collection!

 ## Installation/Usage:

 First and foremost, you have to install __[node.js](https://nodejs.org/en/)__ on your machine (if, it is not already installed), then follow these 4 simple steps below: